Book an appointment using SetMore

 Best Interest of the Child

 As a parent, deciding what is in the best interests of your children will be among the most important decisions you will ever make.
 Some of those decisions will come quickly, but many others will be challenging for both parties.
-Of course, there is a vital emotional component in every child custody case, whether decisions are made for one child or several children.
-When custody is contested, the stresses, delays, and costs of court proceedings can increase exponentially.
+Of course, every child custody case contains a vital emotional component, whether it involves decisions for one child or several children.
+Contested custody increases the stresses, delays, and costs of court proceedings exponentially.

 One of the best ways to prepare for your case is to learn everything you can about Texas child custody laws and proceedings.
 With this goal in mind, this article and those that follow will help to demystify the custody process and help you build a solid foundation for legal decision-making.